 – Kirill Petrenko, general music director of the Bavarian State Opera

-Firmly establishing herself as an international recitalist, Hanna travels extensively, not only in her home country of Austria, but also to Germany, Hungary, Italy, the Netherlands, Slovakia, the Principality of Liechtenstein and Switzerland.
+Having firmly established herself as an internationally recognized recitalist, Hanna travels extensively, not only in her home country of Austria, but also to Germany, Hungary, Italy, the Netherlands, Slovakia, the Principality of Liechtenstein and Switzerland.

-Born in 1993, Hanna received her first piano lessons at the age of six.
-In 2005 she started attending Ferenc Bognar‘s class at the Vorarlberg State Conservatory in Feldkirch and later changed to Florian Krumpöck in Vienna.
-From 2011 to 2017 she worked with Pavel Gililov at the Mozarteum Salzburg, where she completed both her Bachelor and Masters degree with distinction.
-Hanna has also received further artistic guidance from distinguished artists such as Elisabeth Leonskaja, Elisso Virsaladze, Barbara Moser, Arbo Valdma, Ya-Fei Chuang and Daejin Kim, amongst others.
+This rising musician was born in 1993 and was accepted as a student of Ferenc Bognar‘s class at the Vorarlberg State Conservatory in Feldkirch at the age of twelve, before moving to Florian Krumpöck in Vienna.
+From 2011 to 2017 she studied with Pavel Gililov at the Mozarteum Salzburg, where she completed both her Bachelor’s and Master’s degrees with distinction.
+Hanna has also received further artistic guidance from distinguished artists such as Elisabeth Leonskaja, Elisso Virsaladze and Daejin Kim amongst others.